 A Thought on Nick Foligno’s Goalless Drought

 So now that Foligno has surpassed the Jonathan Cheechoo benchmark for goalless games to start the season, he now stands 52 games away from tying Bill Muckalt’s single-season total of 70 games played without a goal.
 His lack of production is a growing concern for the pitchfork waving fans that need someone to blame for Ottawa’s current secondary scoring problems.
-So I’ll be frank here – shitting on Nick Foligno is lazy, fucking cop out.
+So I’ll be frank here – crapping on Nick Foligno is a lazy cop out.

 You can talk about pedigree.
 He’s a first round pick!